hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 ### List size

 You can explicitly control the height or width of a list.
-Any acceptable value (px, rem, em) can be declared:
+Any acceptable value (px, rem, em) can be declared.

 !!!
 Info